orlandobatistac/SHIOL-/README.md

 pip install -r requirements.txt
 ```

-## System Usage (CLI)
+## Usage

+SHIOL+ v2.0 offers two ways to interact with the system: a web interface and a command-line interface (CLI).

+### 1. Web Interface (Recommended)

+The easiest way to use SHIOL+ is through its integrated web interface.

+**How to run it:**

+1. Make sure you have installed all the dependencies from `requirements.txt`.
+2. From the project's root directory, run the following command:

+    ```bash
+    uvicorn src.api:app --reload
+    ```
+3. Open your web browser and go to `http://127.0.0.1:8000`.

+The application will automatically train the model on the first run and allow you to generate plays interactively.

+### 2. Command-Line Interface (CLI)

+For more advanced users or for integration into automated workflows, the CLI provides direct access to the system's core functions.

-All interactions with SHIOL+ are done through `src/cli.py`.
+All commands are executed through `src/cli.py`.

 1.  **Train the model**:
-    *   This command must be run first to create the AI model.
+    *   This command must be run at least once before generating predictions.
     ```bash
     python src/cli.py train
     ```